Women Behaving Better

 Are women the solution for the beleaguered banking industry?

 “I would rather trust a woman's instinct than a man's reason.” ― Stanley Baldwin, UK politician (1867-1947)

 Trying to explain the differences between the sexes, especially if you are a man, is like playing with a loaded gun.
 Thanks to advances in neuroscience, however, attributing these differences to our brains being wired differently is not only socially acceptable, but actually good business practice.

 Diversity on corporate and government agendas is not new, but the pace of change to implementing diversity in the boardroom, for example, now has deadlines.
-By 2020, not only will Alexander Hamilton’s face on the $10 bill be replaced by a woman, but by then much of the developed world will have hit its ‘females on the board’ quotas according to a table published in a Credit Suisse report called The CS Gender 3000: Women in Senior Management.
+By 2020, not only will Alexander Hamilton’s face on the $10 bill be replaced by a woman, but by then much of the developed world will have hit its ‘females on the board’ quotas according to Credit Suisse's report The CS Gender 3000: Women in Senior Management.

 In the US, there is a national initiative called 2020 Women on Boards that is pursuing the goal of increasing to 20% the number of women on boards by 2020.
 According to the American Banker financial services is even leading the way with, on average, more than 18% of boardroom made up of women.

 In Europe, the move is more disparate; France passed a law in 2011 that set strict quotas for gender balance on company boards.
 By enforcing this law, France can expect 40% of boards to be made up by women by 2017, according to The Local.
 “In politics, if you want anything said, ask a man.
 If you want anything done, ask a woman,” according to Margaret Thatcher, former British Prime Minister.
 Could this mean that the time is now right in France for their first female president?